Breastfeeding is a beautiful thing. So natural, so easy, so wonderful…except when it’s not.

 I kept thinking that we just needed to push a little harder, just pump a little more, just take one more supplement, just try a different tea, just drink a little more water, just eat a little better, and everything would work.
 But it didn’t.
 This obsession with my milk production exacerbated the postpartum depression I experienced.

 Everyone said that it’s ok, that lots of babies grow up using formula, and I wasn’t a bad mom.
 And I wanted to believe that, I really did.
 And truly, no one can understand the pain of this unless they have experienced it.
-I do realize that I was blessed to be able to partially breast feed my child, but it was still an incredibly difficult and painful experience for me.
+I do realize that I was blessed to give birth to a healthy child, and to be able to partially breast feed my child, but it was still an incredibly difficult and painful experience for me.
 This isn’t something I am very comfortable sharing with the world, but I feel inspired to write about these experiences.

 There is an idiotic stigma attached to the inability to breastfeed, or the inability to breastfeed exclusively.
-There is no other physical inability that is met with so much judgment in our society.
+There are few inabilities that are met with so much judgment in our society.
 I was lucky to be met with an outpouring of support, but I know other moms who have not been so lucky.

 The end of our breastfeeding journey